Aoibhinn/CI-MS5-PinkAccessories/README.md

 ## Strategy
 The primary goal of the website from the site owners perspective is as follows:

-* To add, edit and delete products with the relevant information (price, description, rating, comments, image, sizes and category) on the website.
+* To add, edit and delete products with the relevant information (price, description, image, sizes and category) on the website.
 * To allow a user make a purchase of the products on the website.
 * To categorise sale items on the website.